If you’re looking to find out whether TestoGain is a product worth trying or not, then you’ve landed on the right page.

 The bottle of TestoGain describes this product as a “Hormone Specific Formulation”.

-The description on the official TestoGain website says that this product is a “formulation of adaptogens and phytochemicals that support androgen signalling through a variety of mechanisms”.
+The description on the official TestoGain website says that this product is a “formulation of adaptogens and phytochemicals”.

 Now, that’s quite a mouthful.
 We guess that Douglas Laboratories are targeting a higher-end consumer with this product.

-The marketing material goes on to say that TestoGain has been formulated to support the “health of testosterone-producing glands and testosterone-responsive tissues”.
+The marketing material goes on to say that TestoGain has been formulated to support the “health of glands and tissues”.

 So, clearly Douglas Laboratories are pretty confident that this product will work as advertised.